About Pati Jinich

 Once we moved to DC, I retook my formal path as a political analyst and received a master’s degree in Latin American Studies from Georgetown University.
 I worked so hard, I got a merit scholarship and felt very proud.
 Soon after, I worked at the Inter American Dialogue, a policy research center, which I had considered my dream job, and kept on working even harder!

-Mexican Table is a culinary program which consists of a series of live cooking demonstrations, tasting dinners and workshops.
-Through this program I try to swing a window wide open into the fascinating world of Mexican cuisine.
-I help familiarize people with its ingredients and cooking techniques, with a sprinkling of culture, history and traditions.
+Mexican Table is a culinary program that consists of a series of live cooking demonstrations and tasting dinners in an attempt to swing a window wide open into the fascinating world of Mexican cuisine.

-Thus, I started this website, originally with only the food blog, as an attempt to share more.
+Since I wanted to share so many stories and information on things I know and love, as well as the things I continue to explore, experience and learn, I wanted started this website, originally with only the food blog.
 As time passed, I started writing for print publications and got invited to give talks and do demos for radio and TV outlets.
+And super long story short, I started working on the PBS series Pati’s Mexican Table.

-Each recipe included in my blog, TV series or cookbooks exists because I love it.
-I test every recipe until it becomes a magic potion, for my classes, episodes or family meals.
+Each recipe included in my blog, TV series and cookbooks exists because I love it.
+I test every recipe until it becomes a magic potion that anybody can make, whether it is for my classes, episodes or family meals.
 Having lived in the United States for more than eighteen years, I understand some of the challenges of raising a family here and putting a meal on the table for sometimes picky eaters.
 I also try my best to make each class, each episode, each blog post as meaningful as I can for those who take the time to connect.
-I am deeply grateful: Thank you!
-I started this blog, have developed and created each episode, and every book chapter, because of and for you.

-In sum, in my blog, TV series and cookbooks, I will tell you what happens before and after a scrumptious dish shows up at my table: the research, trips, stories, testing, cooking, eating and sharing.
+In sum, through my site, TV series and cookbooks, I will tell you what happens before and after a scrumptious dish shows up at my table: the research, trips, stories, testing, cooking, eating and sharing.
 I hope it is a worthwhile effort, and you get as much pleasure reading it as I do writing it!

 ps… If you like what you read and see here, I am delighted!
 But if you want to use and publish any of the content or photos, please ask beforehand and link to this blog.
 Many thanks.